-Over the years, the conference has grown to become one of the most pivotal platforms for educators and clinicians to come together and share ideas and insights from Pre-K to the university level.
+Over the years, the conference has grown to become one of the most pivotal platforms for educators and clinicians from K-12 to the university level will come together and share ideas and hear insights from top researchers.

-Some of the themes to be explored within this topic include the importance of empathy, cooperation and kindness, while empowering educators and clinicians with the tools needed to cultivate these qualities in their students.
+Some of the themes to be explored within this topic include roles of anxiety and trauma in education and the role mindfulness in helping students cope.
+Educators and clinicians will be empowered with the tools needed to cultivate these qualities in their students.
 Educators will also learn about how these qualities will help students thrive in life, both academically and socially.